-When the tablespace is empty, the encryption algorithm can be modified with the command below.
+When the tablespace is empty and not set with encryption algorithm, the encryption algorithm can be set with the command below.

 '''

-ALTER TABLESPACE secure_tablespace SET (tablespace_encryption_algorithm=AES256);
+ALTER TABLESPACE db_tablespace SET (tablespace_encryption_algorithm=AES256);

 '''

 Trying to set the encryption algorithm for a non-empty tablespace causes an error.